-Man suspected of lighting mother on fire surrenders
+Police: California suspect lights mom on fire, surrenders

 RANCHO CUCAMONGA, Calif.
-(AP) - Authorities say a 54-year-old man suspected of lighting his mother on fire has surrendered to police more than five hours after locking himself inside a home east of Los Angeles.
+(AP) - A 54-year-old man lit his mother on fire and then locked himself inside a Southern California home for five hours before surrendering to authorities Monday, officials said.

-The San Bernardino County Sheriff’s Department says deputies responding to a domestic violence incident just before dawn Monday found the woman suffering from burns at the house in Rancho Cucamonga.
-She was hospitalized in critical but stable condition.
+Deputies responding to a domestic violence incident before dawn found the 73-year-old woman suffering from burns in a Rancho Cucamonga neighborhood, San Bernardino County Sheriff’s Department spokeswoman Jodi Miller told reporters.

+The woman ran from the house after the alleged attack and got help from a neighbor in the city about 45 miles (72 kilometers) east of Los Angeles, Miller said.

-Officials say the woman told investigators that the man had been acting erratically and had set her on fire.
+The woman, who was not identified, told investigators her son had been acting erratically and set her on fire, though authorities did not say how.

-SWAT officers responded as authorities tried to get the man to come out.
-After several hours of periodically shouting at deputies he was taken into custody shortly before noon.

-Officials didn’t immediately release the names of the suspect or the alleged victim.
+The suspect periodically shouted at sheriff’s deputies during a standoff but he was detained around midday, Miller said.

+“He was not compliant,” Miller told the Inland Valley Daily Bulletin .
+The man was taken away in an ambulance.

 Sign up for Daily Newsletters